 Gaining a two year Web Developer degree from Highline College will equip you to design and develop dynamic, data-driven web sites for small to mid-size businesses.
 Highline works closely with industry to ensure that students are learning the most relevant and marketable skills.
 Students participate in a capstone project for a small business in the community, complete an internship, and attend Emerging Technologies seminars.

-Highline offers a two-year AAS Degree in Web/Database Development, as well as a number of short certificates.
+Highline offers a two-year AAS Degree in Web Developer and Web Design, as well as a number of short certificates.
 Most classes are available online and hybrid.

 Emphasis & Technologies